dbis-uibk/CFX-Metric/README.md

 ## Repository

-This repository contains code for a Learning to eXplain Recommendations (LXR) framework that was evaluated on three publicly available benchmarks, MovieLens1M, a subset of Yahoo!Music dataset and a subset of Pinterest dataset, using two different recommenders, Multi Layer Perceptron (MLP) and Variational Auto Encoder (VAE).
+This repository contains code for "Are We Explaining Flawed Recommenders?
+Incorporating Recommender Performance in evaluating explainers" paper evaluated on three publicly available benchmarks, MovieLens1M, a subset of Yahoo!Music dataset and a subset of Pinterest dataset, using two different recommenders, Matric Factorization (MF) and Variational Auto Encoder (VAE).
 Hyperparameters optimization was done using optuna.

 ## Folders